“Never give a negative thought an inch or it will take a mile. ” ― Matshona Dhliwayo

 For many, recognizing negative thoughts is the biggest battle.
-As I discussed earlier, they are part of a habit, so recognizing the way you’re thinking is the first step towards breaking this habit.
+As I discussed earlier, they are part of a habit, so recognizing the way you’re thinking is the first step toward breaking this habit.
 If it helps, you can even write down the kinds of thoughts you’re noticing – big or small.
-This can assist you to recognize those you tend to assume more often and can offer you a lot of material to specialize in as you progress through a lot of positive thinking exercises.
+This can assist you to recognize those you tend to assume more often and offer you a lot of material to specialize in as you progress through many positive thinking exercises.

 The ultimate goal is to replace negative thoughts with more realistic and positive alternatives.
 As soon as you notice that you are thinking negatively, immediately change the train of thought to either a more positive outlook on the situation or focus on a completely different subject.

 Positive Thinking Tip: Remember, it is your choice as to what you think about – why not choose to be happier by thinking positively?